James is a playwright, screenwriter, and educator

 Halifax, NS

 James Odin Wade is a playwright based in Calgary, Alberta.
-His plays have been produced in cities across North America, including Calgary, Edmonton, Lethbridge, Regina, Toronto, and Chicago.
-As a playwright, he has collaborated with theatre organizations including Lunchbox Theatre, Theatre Calgary, multiple Canadian Fringe Festivals, The University of Lethbridge, The University of Calgary, Sage Theatre’s Ignite!
-Festival, Death & Pretzels, Steel River Playhouse, and The Road Theater Company.
+His plays have been produced in Canada and the United States.
+As a playwright, he has developed or presented work with theatre organizations including Lunchbox Theatre, Theatre Calgary, The Citadel Theatre, The University of Lethbridge, The University of Calgary, Workshop West Playwrights Theatre, Death & Pretzels, Steel River Playhouse, and The Road Theater Company.

-He writes plays about the stories we tell each other and ourselves to live.
+He writes plays about the stories we tell in order to survive.
 They’re often funny, but not always, don’t hold him to that.

 Some of James' work is available to read via the New Play Exchange.